 The urge to censor is rooted in human nature, even in highly developed societies like our own.
 This accounts for the constant recurrence of censorship.
 And yet, while this urge does not go away of its own accord, it can be countered, primarily through publicity and public education in the values of a free civil society.
 Censorship will never disappear for good, but as long as FIRE is one the scene, it can be countered—and it can be defeated—when it does arise.

-Schools: University of North Carolina – Greensboro Michigan State University West Virginia University Texas Tech University Swarthmore College Syracuse University Dartmouth College University of Nebraska – Lincoln University of Central Florida University of California, Berkeley
+Schools: West Virginia University University of Central Florida University of North Carolina – Greensboro Michigan State University Texas Tech University Swarthmore College Syracuse University Dartmouth College University of Nebraska – Lincoln University of California, Berkeley